Amen (American band)

-Amen is an American punk/metal band formed in Los Angeles in 1994.
-The band was founded by frontman and singer Casey Chaos (real name Karim Chmielinski) and combines elements of punk rock, hardcore, and heavy metal.
-Amen has released four studio albums, one live album, and the songs "Coma America", "The Price of Reality", and "California's Bleeding".
-The band saw continuous changes in membership, with Casey Chaos remaining the sole original member.
+Amen was an American band that combined elements of punk and heavy metal.
+It was formed in Los Angeles in 1994 by frontman and singer Casey Chaos (real name Karim Chmielinski).
+Although the band experienced little success in the United States, Amen attracted a significant following in the United Kingdom.
+The band saw continuous changes in membership, with Casey Chaos remaining the sole original member, before Chaos's death in late 2024.

 History

 Formation and debut (1994)

 Amen was formed in 1994 in Los Angeles, California, after the disbanding of its frontman and singer Casey Chaos's previous band, Disorderly Conduct.
 The name "Amen" is a reference to the title of Disorderly Conduct's 1986 album of the same name.

 The band's first album, Slave, was written and performed almost entirely by Chaos himself, with Greg Barrybauer performing guitars and keyboards on a few tracks.
 Slave was recorded at Sandbox & Marquee West and mixed at Convent Studio in Los Angeles, California, and was limited to a run of only 2000 copies.

 This led to lead singer Chaos being introduced to producer Ross Robinson, and the two collaborated and soon secured a deal with Roadrunner Records.